liutiantian233/CPP-Project/Proj08/README.md

 You are going to create an `Image struct` that will allow you to read, write, convolve (in various ways), embed and subsequently extract a PGM image.

+# Program Specifications

+You will be provided with a proj08-struct.h to start with but you can modify that file as long as the basic types for the listed function members are maintained.
+You must provide both the resulting proj08-struct.cpp and the proj08-struct.h file.
+I will also provide some sample PGM images so you can see the results of your work better.

 # Image struct

 - `Image()`: default constructor is in the header and takes the C++ default